wp-digital/wp-hybrid-lazy-loading/README.md

 add_filter( 'innocode_wp_hybrid_lazy_loading_lazy_enqueue_lazysizes', '__return_false' ); // Default is "true"
 ```

-It makes sense when you e.g. use [lazysizes](https://github.com/aFarkas/lazysizes) also for other
+It makes sense when e.g. [lazysizes](https://github.com/aFarkas/lazysizes) is using also for other
 functionality.

 ---